-Trendy areas around Stranmillis and the Botanic Gardens are favourites with young professionals.
+Trendy areas around Stranmillis and the Botanic Gardens are favorites with young professionals.
 If you have more to spend, the Malone Road area and Holywood are attractive choices.

-Cork’s colourful streets are famous for their charming architecture and the city offers a warm welcome.
+Cork’s colorful streets are famous for their charming architecture, and the city offers a warm welcome.
 It’s a small city, more relaxed than Dublin and more budget-friendly with good access to stunning coastal paths.
-The university keeps things lively and the city has its own cultural pulse.
+The university keeps things lively, and the city has its own cultural pulse.

 Cork is very liveable with short commutes, and many locals take advantage of the mild weather to walk or cycle to work.